 Tennessee to bring their handcrafted log furniture.
 Gerald and Ruth Bleniek

 - Dennis and Judy Wilkey are

-turning from regional wood.
-(I was given a set of apple wood bowls
+turner from regional wood.
+(I treasure a set of his apple wood bowls).

 - Ken Rudd's customers buys his potato boxes and waste cans like